mpv-player/mpv/DOCS/man/options.rst

     includes special protocols and anything that doesn't refer to normal files.
     Local files and HTTP links on the other hand are always considered safe.

+    In addition, if a playlist is loaded while this is set, the added playlist entries are not marked as originating from network or potentially unsafe location.
+(Instead, the behavior is as if the playlist entries were provided directly to mpv command line or ``loadfile`` command.)

     Note that ``--playlist`` always loads all entries, so you use that instead if you really have the need for this functionality.